Snowmobile: Social impact

 Since the invention of snowmobiles, isolated communities of northern North America have always had a demand for them.
 However, the early snowmobiles designs were not economical or functional enough for the harsh environment of northern North America.
 Joseph-Armand Bombardier started producing the Ski-Doo in 1959 at the request of a priest.
 The priest had asked Bombardier to make an economical and reliable means of winter travel.
 The Ski-Doo greatly changed life in northern North America's isolated communities, where Ski-Doo replaced sled dogs by the end of the 1960s.
 The Ski-Doo also greatly improved communication between isolated communities.

 In northern North America, historically, isolated communities depended on dog sledding and snowshoeing as their primary method of transportation for hunting during the winter months.
 The Ski-Doo allowed trappers to travel greater distances faster, allowing them to expand their hunting grounds.
 Prospectors, mining companies, foresters, backcountry cabin owners, the Royal Canadian Mounted Police and Canadian Army also found snowmobiles very effective because they were the most economical method of transportation of small loads.

-Joseph-Armand Bombardier's tests of Ski-Dog proved that snowmobiling was fun, and snowmobiling became a new form of outdoor recreation.
-People who once sat dormant throughout winter were now given the opportunity in more outdoor activities.
+Joseph-Armand Bombardier's trials proved that snowmobiling was fun, and snowmobiling became a new form of outdoor recreation.